 Requests for alternate arrangements should be made to the instructor in all cases.
-The deadline for changing a grade of ILL is February 1 for Fall term classes and June 1 for Winter term and full-year classes for the Regular session.
-For May-June classes, the deadline is August 1.
-For July-August classes, or classes that run May-August, the deadline is October 1.
+The deadline for changing a grade of ILL is:

+Fall term classes Feb.
+1

+Winter and Full Year classes June 1

+May-June classes Aug.
+1

+May-August classes Oct.
+1

+July-August classes Oct 1

 Requests to change grades after these deadlines must be submitted in writing to the appeals committee of the appropriate School/Faculty.

-NOTE: Any student whose request for special arrangements has been denied and who wishes to appeal should refer to "Appeals," Academic
+NOTE: Any student whose request for special arrangements has been denied and who wishes to appeal should refer to "Appeals," Academic Regulation 25, below.

-Regulation 26, below.

-19. Academic Standing
+17. Academic Standing